wsndshx/waline/docs/src/en/reference/client/api.md

 }
 ```

-The initialization options accept all options supported by [Waline Component](component.md), in addition, the following options are added.
+The initialization options accept all [Waline Component Props](props.md), in addition, the following options are added.

 ### el